 The cutting tool, on the other hand, divides the footage exactly at the position of your cursor, creating two separate consecutive video files.
 Once you have divided a clip, you may wish to move one part of the split video to another section of your project.
 Moving the section of the clip can be done through copy-paste commands.

 At this point, you should try using keyboard shortcuts to edit your video for the first time.
-Again, these will be specific to the editing software that you’re using.
+Again, these will be specific to the video editing software that you’re using.
 In Premiere Pro, Shift + T will activate trimming mode while CTRL + K will open the Razor cutting tool.

 Step 4: Add transitions and music